oneananda/AWS_Operations/Learning/AWS Exam Assistance/Amzaon RDS/READMD.md

 ### RDS Proxy related questions

-RDS Proxy has a soft limit of 1,000 simultaneous connections from AWS Lambda
+- RDS Proxy has a soft limit of 1,000 simultaneous connections from AWS Lambda.
+- During scaling operations, RDS Proxy routes traffic to a standby instance to ensure continuous availability and minimize latency during the transition.
+This helps avoid downtime or high latency during the scaling of the primary database instance.

 #### Question 1